King Round Robin

 Coach at Heights High School (TX)

 I debated LD for Timothy Christian School in New Jersey for four years.
 I graduated from Rice University, am currently a teacher at Heights, and predominately coach policy: my program competes through the Houston Urban Debate League and the Texas Forensic Association so I judge regularly.
-My ideas on debate are heavily influenced by Kris Wright via the Texas Debate Collective Teacher's Institute and I am largely in agreement with his philosophy.
-Most of the sections below are relevant for both policy and LD; see the very bottom for the policy-specific section.
+My ideas on debate are heavily influenced by Kris Wright via the Texas Debate Collective Teacher's Institute.
+Most of the sections below are relevant for both policy and LD; see the very bottom for policy-specific thoughts, although policy teams might also want to review the sections for LARP/T/K.

 - LARP/Policy: 1